minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-token.md

 ### Request as received by the endpoint.

-The detailed specification of the endpoint is provided in appendix 3.

 The Authorization header will contain a Bearer token which consists of the `token` (YYYYYYYYYYYYY) part of the `code`.

 In common CURL syntax it looks like this when the request comes from the app or website: